hashcc/railmaps/readme.md

 # What's this?

 Railway maps of world's famous cities.
-Maps are created by Adobe illustrator, and output as SVG.
+Maps are created by Adobe illustrator, and are outputed as SVG.

 [You can view the TOKYO map here](http://www.railmaps.jp/tokyo).

 # License

-[http://creativecommons.org/publicdomain/zero/1.0/deed.ja](CC0; Public domain).
+[CC0; Public domain](http://creativecommons.org/publicdomain/zero/1.0/deed.ja).
 Means you can use the file of repository you want to!